The Value of One

 And come to think of it, when the Bible says we are made in the image of God it’s that kind of thing it’s talking about.
 God is one and so is each of us.
 We are like God in the unscientific ability to love one, to care about one, to respond to what’s unique and wonderful about the human beings we encounter.
 It’s what churches ought to be about.
 It’s what we try to do here: to care about one, to value each one for who they are, for the qualities, needs, and abilities that we will never meet in anyone else.

 Anywhere else, you will find people sorted out by what isn’t unique: we start out by putting all the five year olds in the same kindergarten, and then we put the musically inclined in the band and the athletic types on teams and we send the academically advantaged on to colleges and we put uniforms on policemen and soldiers and put salesmen in used car lots and financial manipulators on Wall Street and senior citizens in assisted living facilities and so on.
-Birds of a feather and human beings with similar interests or characteristics flock together and church is maybe the one place in our world that pays no attention to any of that – ideally anyway – that brings us together with people with whom we have nothing in common except the same Creator and the fact of baptism and the life we share baptismfirst at the altar and then, as much as possible, in our common life.
+Birds of a feather and human beings with similar interests or characteristics flock together and church is maybe the one place in our world that pays no attention to any of that – ideally anyway – that brings us together with people with whom we have nothing in common except the same Creator and the fact of baptism and the life we share first at the altar and then, as much as possible, in our common life.

 Again, it’s the value of one that God is trying to teach us.
 And the uniqueness of one.
 Faith challenges us to deal with difference, uniqueness, the things science can’t account for and doesn’t understand.
 I’ve heard it said that 23 children die every minute from malnutrition.
 That’s a scientific fact and I think we express it that way because we can’t cope with the enormity of it, to know and care for and weep for each single one of those children, each single soul, precious in God’s sight.
 But God can and God does.
 It’s why the Times found a story to tell about every one of those individuals who died fifteen years ago.
 It’s why our police departments need to be trained to see individuals and to understand that the use of a gun to kill an individual human being, to destroy a human life precious in the eyes of God, is always a last resort, and a dreadful failure.